Another aspect of Janus that makes us different is our ongoing Mentoring Program.

 It's a great way to give back for all the gifts we have been given in our kinky life.

-The Mentoring and Welcoming Directors host a "Newbie Only Coffee Socials" and organize "Newbie Adventures."
+The Mentoring and Welcoming Directors host a "Newcomer Only Coffee Socials" and organize "Newcomer Adventures."
 The coffee socials are a place where you can ask questions without being judged, in total safety and comfort.
-The Newbie Adventures are often organized trips to events such as the Peer Rope Group or other presentations so Mentees can go with each other.
+The Newcomer Adventures are often organized trips to events such as the Peer Rope Group or other presentations so Mentees can go with each other.

-Mentors, if you think your Mentee should attend some event, we can help by assigning a "Newbie Liaison" to answer questions and provide additional support if you're unavailable.
+Mentors, if you think your Mentee should attend some event, we can help by assigning a "Newcomer Liaison" to answer questions and provide additional support if you're unavailable.

 If you are interested in a Mentor or becoming a Mentor, email mentoring (at) soj (dot) org for more information.